1.

 Be better team-players

-Use collaborative thinking to sense, adapt & respond in real-time
+Use collaborative thinking to sense, adapt & respond

 Boost your creativity

-Create momentum using other people’s insights and ideas
+Build momentum using other people’s insights and ideas

 Use humour

-Shift perspectives and make new connections with humour
+Make new connections with playfulness and humour

-Lead and follow with a courageous relationship to failure
+Develop a courageous relationship to failure

 Tailored for your group